 If you find yourself with a tilted or drifting horizon or basically a gimbal that just won’t stay level this will be your fix.
 Below you will read what happened to me and the steps that were able to successfully fix the problem.

 I recently lost a propeller (aftermarket set) about 3 seconds after take off and my Spark took off at an angle and lodged straight in a tree.
-I recovered my bird and upon inspection 2 of my other propellers had damage but otherwise appeared fine so I went to Amazon and ordered some Genuine DJI Spark Propellers from Amazon https://amzn.to/36wHQwL.
+I recovered my bird and upon inspection 2 of my other propellers had damage but otherwise appeared fine so I went to Amazon and ordered some Genuine DJI Spark Propellers.
+You can get them from Amazon by clicking here..
 My current propellers at the time were an aftermarket set along with some aftermarket spares.
 I have seen other people have a lot of luck with aftermarket propellers, but it is no longer worth it to me to risk an expensive drone by saving $5 on propellers.

 A few days later I received the new genuine propellers, installed them, and while I was doing my pre-flight checks I noticed that my camera wasn’t level.
 I adjusted the gimbal roll for my first time ever and it appeared level.
 After take off everything was still level however I quickly noticed after getting to my desired location to record some footage that my gimbal was out of level again.
 I adjusted it again and soon learned that after any yaw or roll movements that my gimbal was not going back to level and during extended roll movements I could watch the tilt grow more and more!
 I landed my Spark and returned to my place where I could do a good IMU calibration and compass calibration as those were some suggestions I found in my initial search.
 I then did some motions with the Spark in my hand and found the issue was still happening.
 I hunted the Go Fly App for the ability to do the gimbal calibration which some other model DJI Drones appear to have, but had no luck finding it with the Spark.
 I posted to Reddit asking for suggestions and was directed to the video by Brian linked to at the beginning of this post.